 We were especially excited to be involved in this project as it’s the first time we’ve seen a charity shop included in the line-up for a premium shopping district.
 As regeneration specialists, we strongly believe that charity shops are an important part of a modern mixed retail offer.
-Whilst the retail industry as a whole has been in decline, charity shops in fact showed a 5% growth in 2018 – not due to austerity but because societal tastes are evolving.
+Whilst the retail industry as a whole has been in decline, charity shops’ sales are 22% higher than pre-pandemic trading.
 Today, second hand shopping has become seen as a sustainable alternative to the wasteful and polluting fast fashion industry.

 Shelter decided that this ‘Boutique by Shelter’ flagship had to be different.
 The concept was to have carefully curated stock which showcases the best donations including designer and vintage fashion, high quality jewellery, accessories and homewares.
 This meant our brief was to create a different look that would suit the stock and the inspirational location.